uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

     func CountTable(table string, query interface{}, args ...interface{}) int

 CountTable return the count of records in a table based on a filter.
+It allows you to pass a table name instead of just an array of model.

 uadmin.Filter
 -------------